 - Disciplinary Reprimand.
-Notification that the student has committed an act of misconduct, and warning that another offense may result in the imposition of a more serious sanction.

-- Disciplinary Probation.
-A disciplinary status which does not interfere with the student's right to enroll in and attend classes, but which includes specified requirements or restrictions (for example, restrictions upon the students representing the university in any extracurricular activity or running for or holding office in any student organization) for a specific period of time as determined in the particular case.
+Notification that the student has committed an act of misconduct, and warning that another offense may result in the imposition of a more serious sanction. - Disciplinary Probation.
+A disciplinary status that does not interfere with the student's right to enroll in and attend classes, but that includes specified requirements or restrictions (for example, restrictions from representing the university in any extracurricular activity or running for or holding office in any student organization) for a specific period of time as determined in the particular case. - · Loss of Privileges.
+Denial of specified

-- Loss of Privileges.
-Denial of specified privileges for a designated period of time, including, but not limited to, the privilege of participating in non-academic activities or student organizations on campus.
+- privileges for a designated period of time, including, but not limited to, the privilege of participating in non-academic activities or student organizations on campus.

 - Discretionary Sanctions.
 Assignments, essays, service to the university or other related discretionary assignments.

-- Residence Hall Suspension.
+- Campus Housing Suspension.
 Separation

-of the student from the residence halls
+of the student from the residence halls or

-for a definite period of time or until the
+apartments for a definite period of time

-student demonstrates that she/he has
+or until the student demonstrates that

-satisfied conditions established for return
+they have satisfied conditions established

-determined at the time of suspension.
+for return determined at the time of

+suspension.

-- Residence Hall Expulsion.
-Permanent expulsion of the student from the residence halls.
+- Campus Housing Expulsion.
+Permanent expulsion of the student from the residence halls or apartments.

 - Suspension.
 A denial of the privilege

 of continuing or enrolling as a student

 anywhere within the university,

 and denial of any and all rights and

 privileges conferred by student status

 for a specified period of time.
 At the

 termination of the suspension, the

-student will be entitled to resume his/
+student will be entitled to resume their

-her education without meeting any
+education without meeting any special

-special academic entrance requirements.
+academic entrance requirements.

 - Expulsion.
-A permanent denial of the privilege of continuing or enrolling as a student anywhere within the university, and permanent denial of any and all rights and privileges conferred by student status. - Restitution.
-The requirement that a student make payment to the university or to another person or group of persons, or to a student organization for damage caused as a result of violation of this code. - Transcript Disciplinary Record.
-An entry onto the student's transcript, permanently or for a specified period of time indicating that the student has been found to have engaged in prohibited conduct, pursuant to Sections 2.31.02.145 through 2.31.02.245 ("Prohibited Conduct") of the Student Code of Conduct.
+A permanent denial of the privilege of continuing or enrolling as a student anywhere within the university, and permanent denial of any and all rights and privileges conferred by student status.

+- Restitution.
+The requirement that a student make payment to the university or to another person or group of persons, or to a student organization for damage caused as a result of a Student Code of Conduct violation.

+- Transcript Disciplinary Record.
+An entry onto the student's transcript, permanently or for a specified period of time, indicating that the student has been found to have engaged in prohibited conduct, pursuant to Sections 2.31.02.145 through 2.31.02.245 ("Prohibited Conduct") of the Student Code of Conduct.
 The entry shall also designate the sanction imposed.